 Although California may not be known for fall foliage, there’s definitely a change in the seasons with varying degrees of leaf peeping.
 Shorter days, cooler weather, and crimson, gold and orange-hued leaves mark the changing of the seasons California-style.

 But more than that, fall is a beautiful time of year to explore California’s many treasures.
 Fewer crowds make it more enjoyable to visit state parks, national parks, beaches, deserts, mountain towns and wine country.
 Plus, California has spectacular year-round weather.
 In fact, September through late October is a golden time to visit California.
 Visit a farm to pick apples, press cider and enjoy a picnic under trees with colorful leaves.
+It’s a great time of year for a romantic anniversary trip.
 If you have the time, plan a road trip for a scenic drive through the Golden State.